Yashbhu/Yashbhu/README.md

 Hi!
 Welcome to my GitHub.

-Basically my engineering journal — what I learn, build, and randomly experiment with.
+Basically my engineering journal for what I learn, build, and randomly experiment with.